GytisKLNT/Gym_app_FE/README.md

 ## About The Project

-This is a gym web app where you can add exercises that you did and later see the progress like weight changes, favorite exercise & more.
+This is a gym web app where you can:

+- 💪🏼 Add exercises that you did
+- 👁️ See the progress like weight changes, favorite exercise & more.
   Also i did Back-End server.
 Check it here ----> https://github.com/GytisKLNT/Gym_App_BE

 <p align="right">(<a href="#top">back to top</a>)</p>